Platform Centers & Hubs

 Impact for patients and medicine

-- Direct and fruitful collaboration between clinical centers and ETH Domain researchers leading to new synergies.
+Strengthened collaboration between clinical centers and ETH Domain researchers, creating new synergies.

-- Development of new technologies and improvement of diagnostic capacities enables better and faster image analysis.
+Development of new technologies and improved diagnostic capabilities enabling faster and more accurate image analysis.

 Impact for research and development